rvrebcev/near-development-101/content/near101_chapter_1.md

 We will use AssemblyScript to write our NEAR smart contracts in this learning module.
 Writing AssamblyScript code is very similar to writing TypeScript code.
 But there are a few things specific to writing NEAR smart contracts in AssemblyScript, that we will cover in the following sections.

+### Prerequisites

+- Have some basic knowledge of Blockchain technology and smart contracts.
+- Have some basic JavaScript knowledge.
+- Be comfortable using a terminal.

+### Tech Stack

+We will use the following tech stack:

+- [near-cli](https://www.npmjs.com/package/near-cli) - A CLI tool for NEAR that offers an API to interact with smart contracts.
+- [assemblyscript](https://www.npmjs.com/package/assemblyscript) - A TypeScript-like language for WebAssembly.
+- [asbuild](https://www.npmjs.com/package/asbuild) - A build tool for AssemblyScript.

 ## 1. Setup

 In this first section of the learning module, we will set up our development environment and project.